archivematica/archivematica-architectural-decisions/CONTRIBUTING.md

 guide](https://github.com/artefactual/archivematica-docs/blob/12da09e3664025169450ac8b913639ff85ebba84/style_guide.md)
 provides good guidance on this subject).

-When submitting and ADR remember also to update the [Accepted log](accepted-log.md).
+When submitting an ADR remember also to update the [Accepted log](accepted-log.md).

 When you submit an ADR be sure to assign at least one reviewer.
 If you’re